NDIS SERVICES AND USEFUL LINKS

 ELPE Health's therapeutic team specialise in supporting people with complex needs such as developmental and psychiatric disability, including dual diagnosis and autism.
 We will take the time to get to know you as an individual, to really listen and understand what is important to you.
 Together we will make sure your support is tailored to your choices and needs.

-Our team of Occupational Therapists, Psychologists, Mental Health Social Worker Occupational Therapist, Physiotherapist, Exercise Physiologist, Therapy Assistant and Dietitian can provide:
+Our team of Psychologists, Mental Health Social Worker Occupational Therapist, Physiotherapist, Exercise Physiologist, Therapy Assistant and Dietitian can provide:

 NDIS Price Guide